 No health risks have been linked to parsley when it is used for culinary purposes.

 Children may consume the herb in small amounts but any medicinal preparations of it should be avoided.

-The seeds and essential oil are toxic in large doses so any medical use of them should be done with caution and only under the guidance of a trained herbalist or a expert health care professional.
+The seeds and essential oil are toxic in large doses so any medical use of them should be done with caution and only under the guidance of a trained herbalist or an expert health care professional.

-The seeds and essential oil should not be used by pregnant women, children and people with kidney problems.
-Over-consumption of the seeds can lead to irritated stomach, liver, heart and kidneys.
+The seeds and essential oil should not be used by pregnant women, children, and people with kidney problems.
+Over-consumption of the seeds can lead to irritated stomach, liver, heart, and kidneys.

 Herbal tea made from the seeds should not be drunk for more than two weeks.
 No interactions between parsley and other medications are known.

 People with known allergy or hypersensitivity to plants in the Apiaceae family (the celery, carrot or parsley family) should avoid parsley.